Garlic-Roasted Green Beans with Shallots and Almonds

 Shallots are a member of the Allium family that also includes onions, green onions, garlic, and leeks.
 They’re milder in flavor than onions, but red onions can be substituted if necessary.
 Read here for more about Shallots.
 They aren’t super low in carbs, so use fewer shallots if you prefer, but the roasted shallots were very tasty!

-What other nuts can you use?
+What other nuts can you use for the Garlic-Roasted Green Beans?

 I thought the sliced almonds looked and tasted so great in these Garlic-Roasted Green Beans, but you could also use slivered almonds, pine nuts, or cashews for this recipe.